nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Streaks

 You should have a good understanding of how goal deadlines are calculated before reading this section.
-The section for goal deadlines is [here](#how-are-goal-deadlines-calculated).
+The section for it is [here](#how-are-goal-deadlines-calculated).

 ### The dashboard

 ![StreaksDashboard](images/StreaksDashboard.png)

 You will be rewarded if you managed to stick to your goal consistently.
 You can maintain a streak (think of it as Snapchat's Streak feature) with a friend if you have been meeting him/her regularly.
-To ensure that you are able to see your friend's name on the Streaks dashboard, they need to have a goal set to them.
-More information on setting goal [here](#setting-meeting-goal-set-goal).
+To ensure that you are able to see your friend's name on the Streaks dashboard, they need to have a goal set to them first.
+More information on setting goal can be found [here](#setting-meeting-goal-set-goal).
 To reiterate, your friend will only appear on the dashboard if you explicitly set a goal.
 Just recording meetings with them will not work.

 The dashboard can be viewed by running the `view streaks` command.
 The Streaks dashboard will show up on the details panel on the right of FriendDex.
-It will contain a list of friends and their streak indicated by a number beside the friend's name.
+It will contain a list of friends and their streak indicated by a number beside their name.
 The dashboard will be sorted in descending order with the friend that has the highest streak right at the top.

 ### How are streaks calculated?

 For those who have not used Snapchat before, do not fear.
 We will try our best to give a detailed explanation here.

 Streaks are calculated relative to the date today.
 A year has approximately 52 weeks.
-Assume that a friend, lets name him John, has a weekly meeting goal set and the current week is week 10, you started to meet your friend on week 7 and you consistently met him for week 8, 9 but not on yet on week 10.
+Assume that your friend, John, has a weekly meeting goal set and the current week is week 10, you started to meet your friend on week 7 and you consistently met him for weeks 8 and 9 but not yet on week 10.
 John's streak will be 3 on week 10.
 If you managed to meet him on week 10, his streak will be incremented by 1, to 4.
 However, once the Monday of week 11 reaches, John's streak will be reset back to 0.
 The goal deadline for weekly goals is 11:59pm on Sundays, and you did not manage to meet John for the whole of week 10.
 Because of that, you failed to keep to your goal of meeting John weekly and so the streak resets.

 Streaks for monthly and yearly goals are calculated the same way.
-Just switch the week numbers to months or years.
+You can switch the week numbers to months or years.
+Another thing to note is if you have already achieved the goal for that time period (e.g. week) for a particular friend, any additional meetings with that friend during the same period will be added to his/her streak.

 ## Data Storage
 ### Saving the data